plebbit/plebbit-js/README.md

   language?: string
 }
 SubplebbitFeatures {
-  videos?: boolean
+  noVideos?: boolean
-  videoGifs?: boolean
+  noVideoGifs?: boolean
-  images?: boolean
+  noImages?: boolean
-  polls?: boolean
+  noPolls?: boolean
-  crossposts?: boolean
+  noCrossposts?: boolean
-  upvotes?: boolean
+  noUpvotes?: boolean
-  downvotes?: boolean
+  noDownvotes?: boolean
-  authors?: boolean // no others at all, like 4chan anonymousAuthors?: string // authors are given anonymous ids inside threads, like 4chan nestedReplies?: boolean // no nested replies, like old school forums and 4chan safeForWork?: boolean authorCanAssignFlair?: boolean // authors can choose their own flairs (otherwise only mods can) authorMustAssignFlair?: boolean // force authors to choose a flair before posting
+  noAuthors?: boolean // no others at all, like 4chan anonymousAuthors?: string // authors are given anonymous ids inside threads, like 4chan noNestedReplies?: boolean // no nested replies, like old school forums and 4chan safeForWork?: boolean authorCanAssignFlair?: boolean // authors can choose their own flairs (otherwise only mods can) authorMustAssignFlair?: boolean // force authors to choose a flair before posting